ikod/dlang-requests/README.md

 }
 ```

-###Make a simple Request###
+### Make a simple Request ###

-Making http/https/ftp request with dlang-requests is very simple.
+Making http/https/ftp request with dlang-requests is simple.
 First of all install and import *requests* module:
 ```d
 import requests;
 ```
-Now, if all we need is content of some webpage, then we can call getContent to receive it:
+If you need just content of some webpage, then you can use getContent:
 ```d
 auto content = getContent("http://httpbin.org/");
 ```